 Voice For Liberty

-For the Wichita metropolitan area in November 2019, the labor force is up, the number of unemployed persons is down, the unemployment rate is down, and the number of people working is up when compared to the same month one year ago.
-Seasonal data shows small increases in labor force and jobs from October.
+For the Wichita metropolitan area in February 2020, the labor force is up, the number of unemployed persons is up, the unemployment rate is up, and the number of people working is up when compared to the same month one year ago.
+Seasonal data shows increases in labor force and jobs from January.

-For the third quarter of 2019, the rate of personal income growth in Kansas was near the top of the states, but behind the nation in year-over-year growth.
+For 2019, the rate of personal income growth in Kansas was near the middle of the states.

-For the Wichita metropolitan area in October 2019, the labor force is up, the number of unemployed persons is down, the unemployment rate is down, and the number of people working is up when compared to the same month one year ago.
-Seasonal data shows small increases in labor force and jobs from September.
+For the Wichita metropolitan area in January 2020, the labor force is up, the number of unemployed persons is down, the unemployment rate is down, and the number of people working is up when compared to the same month one year ago.
+Seasonal data shows increases in labor force and jobs from December.

 Employment and the labor force rose in Kansas in January 2020 compared to the prior month.
 Kansas outperformed the nation in job growth the past two months.